ouspg/CompSec/Lab5_Introduction_to_Shellcoding/README.md

 * **Something interesting** in shellcoding, but we haven't dealt with it yet?
 Feel free to implement and show us what you got.
-It does not necessary need to be related for ROP.
+It does not necessary need to be related for ROP. **Your task has to be approved by assistant before you start doing it.** Depending on estimated workload, this task could be extendable to final coursework.

-## Final coursework

-This course contains lectures, coursework and five (5) guided exercises (labs).
-Additionally there is possiblity to do lecture diary from current topic, if you are not going to participate corresponding lab.

-Topic for cousework could be same than any of the topics handled in these labs, or it could be something else security related, what we haven't gone through yet.

-If you choose to select this lab as topic, the coursework could be combined to task 4, if you implement there something very carefully and well.